lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-11-23-CTT_in_Isabelle.md

 in the other formalisms supported by Isabelle, notably higher-order logic and [ZF set theory](https://rdcu.be/cYn9P).
-Few however may be aware that Isabelle's instance for constructive type theory, Isabelle/CTT, still exists.
+Few however may be aware that Isabelle's instance for constructive type theory, Isabelle/CTT, still exists and still runs.

 ### Syntactic prerequisites

 The syntactic framework for type theory is the *system of arities*, which determines how many arguments an operator must be given before it is *saturated*.
-This system is nothing but the typed λ-calculus, so we begin by giving the types (or rather arities) of individuals, types and judgments.
+This system is nothing but the typed λ-calculus, so we begin by introducing the types (or rather arities) of individuals, types and judgments.

 <pre class="source">